nem035/logee.js/README.md

 ### Summary

 LogeeJS generates a dragable & resizable box on top of your page that shows styled log messages.
 All existing console methods behave as they do in the browser console, with some of them showing logs in the Logee box as well.
-Custom methods provided by LogeeJS fallback to `console.log` in the browser console.
+Methods that do not exist on the console object fallback to [console.log](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) in the browser console.

 This means you can plug in LogeeJS on your website and it will display your existing logs without any changes to the code.